In order to take payments from constituents with addresses outside the United States and Canada, you will need to do two things:

 To support international payments using these gateways, you can:

-- Remove the Credit Card State field from your credit card payment page entirely.
+- Remove the Credit Card State/Province field from your credit card payment page entirely.
 OR

-- Include the Credit Card State field on your form, so long as it is not required.
+- Include the Credit Card State/Province field on your form, so long as it is not required.

-You'll need to customize your forms so that the available form fields accommodate constituents with addresses outside of the U.S. To do that, include both State and State Free Text fields on any Neon forms where you wish to collect addresses.
-Standard Neon forms are customized here: System Settings > Home/Dashboard > Forms & Web Pages > Standard Forms > Configure Fields & Sections.
+You'll need to customize your forms so that the available form fields accommodate constituents with addresses outside of the U.S. To do that, include both State/Province and Territory fields on any Neon forms where you wish to collect addresses.
+Standard Neon forms are customized at Settings cog > Global Settings > Forms & Web Pages > Standard Forms > Configure Fields & Sections.

-After you select the page you want to customize, you can determine which fields are available on that particular form in Step 2: Select Page Fields for Page.
-Use the Page Fields Selector to add both the State and State Free Text fields to your form.
+After you select the page you want to customize, you can determine which fields are available for that particular form in Step 2: Select Page Fields for Page.
+Use the Page Fields Selector to add both the State/Province and Territory fields to your form.

-Including both the State and State Free Text fields on a form and marking State a required field will force anyone with a US address to select a State, while also allowing for international constituents to fill out your form using the State Free Text field instead.
+Including both the State/Province and Territory fields on a form and marking State/Province a required field will force anyone with a US address to select a State/Province, while also allowing for international constituents to fill out your form using the Territory field instead.